GaborFicsor/steezy-spatula/README.md

 </details>

-The comment editing form is a feature that can only be accessed through the recipe detail page, where the comment that the user wants to edit is located.
-To edit their comment, the user can click on the pencil icon, which takes them to the comment editing form page where they can update their comment.
-Once the user has made the changes, they can submit the updated comment.
-Upon submission, the user is redirected back to the recipes page, and a confirmation message will pop up, indicating that the comment has been successfully updated.
+The comment editing form can only be accessed through the recipe detail page where the comment the user wants to edit is present.
+There he can click on the pencil icon mentioned earlier which takes them to the comment editing form page where they can edit and resubmit their comment.
+Doing so will take them back to the recipes page and an alert message will pop up saying the comment was updated successfully.
 <details>
   <summary>image of error 404 page</summary>